 - Provide slugs with an edible hotel.
 Eat half a grapefruit, cut a small hole in the rind as a “door,” and place upside down in your garden.
 Wait a few days and then collect the slugs that gather within, throwing them into the trash or your compost bin.
 You can also place large lettuce or cabbage leaves on the ground to trap slugs, although this only works in cool, damp weather.

-- Pick snails and slugs by hand.
-You will have to work at night with a flashlight, and you will have to collect the critters every night for a couple of weeks to make a substantial difference, but there are no poisons, no environmental damage, and the only expense is your time.
+- Make your own traps and collect snails and slugs by hand.
+Alternatively, you will have to work at night with a flashlight, and you will have to collect the critters every night for a couple of weeks to make a substantial difference, but there are no poisons, no environmental damage, and the only expense is your time.

 Alternatively kill slugs and snails with poisons